xapix-io/paos/README.md

            :body "<xml>...</xml>"
            ...}

-To convert xml from your response you can use parse function from your service:
+To convert the XML from the response you can use parse function from your service:

     (require '[clj-http.client :as client])
     (require '[paos.service :as service])